Babysan

 Babysan was a comic created by American artist Bill Hume while he was stationed in Japan in the 1950s.
 The comic depicts American sailors interacting with a pin-up style Japanese woman named Babysan.
-The title comes from the word "baby" an affectionate term Americans use and "san" which is an honorary term used by the Japanese.
-It translates literally to Miss Baby.
+The title comes from the word "baby" an affectionate term Americans use and "san" which is a Japanese honorific.
+An English equivalent would be "Ms. Baby".
 The comic became incredibly popular with United States service members in Japan by mixing good humor with culture, language, and sex.
 Babysan attempted to show some of the give and take between American and Japanese cultures during the occupational era.
 The comic plays on misunderstanding and sexuality.
 Although controversial for its fetishization of Asian women, Hume defended his work saying "I didn't invent Babysan, I just reported life as it was."

 History

-Bill Hume was a member of the U.S Navy during World War II (1942–1945).
+Bill Hume was a member of the United States Navy during World War II (1942–1945).
 He left the Navy in 1945 and married.
 In 1951, he was recalled to be part of the occupying force in Japan.
 Hume served as a petty officer in charge of maintaining good order and discipline and was also the editor of the station newspaper, The Oppaman.
 Through his observations of life in Japan, the effects American sailors were having on the culture, and the effects the Japanese culture was having on the sailors Hume created Babysan, originally a pinup poster, to help boost morale.
 Babysan became a hit with the sailors of Fleet Airforce Service Squadron 120 and this popularity spread to the Navy Times and finally to the United States when servicemen began returning home.
 Hume returned to the United States in 1952, teamed up with John Annarino, and four books based on Babysan were published shortly after.